-STRESS CONCENTRATION FACTORS FOR SHOULDER FILLET IN STEPPED CIRCULAR SHAFT
+STRESS CONCENTRATION FACTORS FOR SHOULDER FILLET IN A STEPPED CIRCULAR SHAFT

 Theoretical stress concentration factors (Kt) of shoulder fillet in a stepped